 How do I see marks for individual assessments?

 If you are using a larger screen you can access individual assessment marks by clicking the 'Show Assessments' button to the right hand side.
 You can hide assessment level marks in the same way.
 On a mobile device the button appears as a down / up chevron.
+You can also show/hide assessments for all your courses in one go.

 Overall Marks and Grades